UKForeignOffice/lists/docs/update-prod-data.md

 ```

-## 4 - Take a Dump of Data from Local Dev DB & Encrypt Dump File
+## 4 - Create encrypted export to commit to repository

-Take another dump of the data from the local development database to create a new dump file that includes your changes then Encrypt the dump file using GPG.
+Get another dump of the data from the local development database to create a new dump file that includes your changes then Encrypt the dump file using GPG.

 You can do that with the following command

 ```bash
 pg_dump postgresql://master:[password]@localhost:5432/lists | gpg -e -o updated_prod_data.sql.zip.gpg -r [recipient_id]
 ```

+See [connecting-to-test-db.md#snapshot](https://github.com/UKForeignOffice/lists/blob/master/docs/connecting-to-test-db.md#snapshot) on how to decrypt and encrypt the database using GPG.

 [GPG Documentation](https://www.gnupg.org/documentation/index.html)